uber/baseweb/src/accordion/README.md

 These properties are passed to every presentational (styled) component that is exported:

 * `$disabled: boolean`

-  Passed to `Accordion`'s `Root` element as well as all presentational elements on a `Panel` component and indicates if a component is currently disabled
+  * Passed to `Accordion`'s `Root` element as well as all presentational elements on a `Panel` component and indicates if a component is currently disabled.
 * `$expanded: boolean`

-  Passed to all presentational elements of a `Panel` component and indicates if a panel is currently expanded
+  * Passed to all presentational elements of a `Panel` component and indicates if a panel is currently expanded.

 ## STATE_CHANGE_TYPE Constant